 Rust Bullet Coverage Rates

-One gallon will cover up to 400ft² which is enough for most standard 2-car garages.
-Rust Bullet recommends a minimum of two coats on a garage floor in order to achieve the recommended dry film thickness for the best performance.
+One gallon will cover 300 – 400ft², which is enough for most standard 2-car garages.
+Rust Bullet recommends a minimum of two to four coats on a garage floor, depending on porosity, in order to achieve the recommended dry film thickness for the best performance.

 One nice option is that Rust Bullet is also available in smaller 1 quart and 1 pint sizes as well.
 This comes in handy and can actually save you a lot of money if you have a slightly larger garage floor that may require a little more than one gallon.